 Doing so is unsafe and illegal.
 The electric company will give you an instruction.
 You have to follow those instructions carefully.
 You also have to follow the law and hire a licensed technician for this work.
 If you don’t follow the instructions, they can cut the line and file a case.

-And it also matters of your safety.
+And it also matters for your safety.
 If you want to install a meter on your own then you have to touch all the system wiring.
 If something goes wrong then an accident can easily happen.
 So don’t try your own.

 Now I’m answering the most common question; people also asked (Electric Meter Installation): FAQs